The Exoplanet Edge: Planets Don't Induce Observable TTVs with a Dominant TTV Period Faster than Half their Orbital

-Lastly, the 13 population 3 TTVs represent the most interesting population, as for these 13 planets, there is no explanation -- based on our current knowledge of the planetary system -- for what is driving their TTVs.
+Lastly, the 13 population 3 TTVs represent the most interesting population, as for these 13 planets, there is no explanation -- based on our current knowledge of the planets in these stellar systems -- for what is driving their TTVs.
 Additionally, as 10 of the 13 systems also fall in the exomoon corridor -- where we expect 50\% of all moon induced TTVs to fall -- this provides some evidence for the possibility of moons in these systems.
 It is noteworthy that these 13 systems would not have been studied in \citet{KippingYahalomi2022} in pursuit of moons via exomoon corridor TTVs, as they removed all multiple planetary systems from their analysis.

 However, we would like to note that these 13 planets, and in fact all 97 planets presented here, have not passed the rigorous statistical vetting process, as described in \citet{KippingYahalomi2022}.
 Therefore, before additional follow-up is performed, it is advisable to follow a similar analysis of to confirm the TTVs in these 13 systems.
 We suggest particular caution for systems with TTV periods equal to the Nyquist floor.
 The planetary and stellar parameters taken from the Exoplanet Archive as well as the peak LS TTV solution for these 13 planetary systems are shown in Table~\ref{tab:holczer_outliers}.